tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

 In EAP-AKA', The authentication vector (AV) contains a random part RAND, an authenticator part AUTN used for authenticating the network to the USIM, an expected result part XRES, a 128-bit session key for integrity check IK, and a 128-bit session key for encryption CK.

 As described in the draft {{?I-D.draft-ietf-emu-aka-pfs-11}}, the server has the EAP identity of the peer.
 The server asks the AD to run AKA algorithm to generate RAND, AUTN, XRES, CK and IK.
 Further it also derives CK’ and IK’ keys which are tied to a particular network name.
 The server now generates the ephemeral key pair and sends the public key of that key pair and the first EAP method message to the peer.
 In this EAP message, AT_PUB_ECDHE (carries public key) and the AT_KDF_FS(carries other FS related parameters).
-Both of these might be ignored of USIM doesn’t support the Forward Secrecy extension.
+Both of these might be ignored if USIM doesn’t support the Forward Secrecy extension.
 The peer checks if it wants to have a Forward extension in EAP AKA'.
 If yes, then it will eventually respond with AT_PUB_ECDHE and MAC.
 If not, it will ignore AT_PUB_ECDHE.
 If the peer wants to participate in FS extension, it will then generate its ECDH key pair, calculate a shared key based on its private key and server public key.
 The server will receive the RES from peer and AT_PUB_ECDHE.
 The shared key will be generated both in the peer and the server with key pairs exchanged, and later master key is also generated.

 ~~~
 MK_ECDHE = PRF'(IK'| CK'|SHARED_SECRET,"EAP-AKA' FS"|Identity)